 Shelled Sunflower Seed

 Shelled sunflower seeds (sometimes called sunflower meats) are more expensive than shelled varieties and, bereft of the protection the shell provides, spoil quickly.
 But they’re a great option for people who don’t want a bunch of sunflower shells littering the area beneath their feeders.

-Just be sure that you store them correctly and don’t fill your feeders to capacity – just add a couple of days’ worth of seed.
+Just be sure that you store them correctly and don’t fill your feeders to capacity with shelled sunflower seed – just add a couple of days’ worth of seed.
 If left in a feeder for much longer, the seeds will spoil and potentially sicken the birds you’re trying to feed.

 Some shelled sunflower seeds are sold in whole form, but others are sold as “chips.”
 Chips are fine to feed, but they’ll spoil even more quickly than whole shelled seeds will.

-Safflower seed is not as universally loved as sunflower seed is – but that’s kind of the point.
+Safflower seed is not as popular with wildlife as sunflower seed is – but that’s kind of the point.
 Or, at least, that’s part of the reason it is so useful.